Resource guide

 Screening

-Sanctions, PEP, and adverse-media screening should be configured with real thresholds, review logic, and rescreen rules.
+Sanctions, PEP, and adverse-media screening configured with real thresholds, review logic, and rescreen rules.

 Monitoring

-Transaction monitoring should reflect the actual business model, expected behavior, and typologies that matter for the firm's footprint.
+Transaction monitoring that reflects the business model, expected behavior, and typologies that matter for the firm's footprint.

 Investigation